Ann Lee: Move to America

 In 1774, a revelation led her to take a select band to America.
-She was accompanied by her husband, who soon afterwards deserted her.
+She was accompanied by her husband, Abraham Stanley.
 Also following her to America were her brother, William Lee (1740–1784); Nancy Lee, her niece; James Whittaker (1751–1787), who had been brought up by Mother Ann and was probably related to her; John Hocknell (1723–1799), who provided the funds for the trip; his son, Richard; James Shepherd; and Mary Partington.
-These 9 members sailed aboard the Mariah, landing in New York City.
+These nine members sailed aboard the Mariah, landing in New York City.
 Mother Ann and her converts arrived on 6 August 1774 after three months of sailing.

+During their first year, Lee lived with her husband with the Cunningham family of Queen Street.
+Lee worked as a laundry assistant while Stanley worked as a blacksmith.
+Stanley began to grow frustrated with Lee's insistence on celibacy and threatened to have sexual relations with a prostitute if Lee did not relent to his pleas.
+Lee remained faithful to her beliefs and Stanley left soon after - not much is known about his life after.

-They stayed for nearly five years.
+The group stayed in the area for nearly five years.
 In 1779, Hocknell leased land at Niskayuna in the township of Watervliet, near Albany.
 The Shakers settled there, and a unique community life began to develop and thrive.
-Not long after they arrived, Ann's husband left her and she never saw him again.

 During the American Revolution, Lee and her followers maintained a stance of neutrality.
 Maintaining the position that they were pacifists, Ann Lee and her followers did not side with either the British or the colonists.
 This caused contention towards the Shakers due to their refusal to sign an oath of allegiance.

 Ann Lee opened her testimony to the world's people on the famous Dark Day in May 1780, when the sun disappeared and it was so dark that candles had to be lit to see indoors at noon.
 She soon recruited a number of followers who had joined the New Light revival at New Lebanon, New York, in 1779, including Lucy Wright.